Maatify/data-fakes/README.md

 composer require maatify/data-fakes --dev
 ```

-✔ Intended for **testing environments**
+✔ Recommended for testing
-✘ Not intended for production usage
+✘ Not for production

 ---